Strategies for Living on One Income

 Shopping for Myself

-For the last several years, I had hired out things I didn’t want to do myself, particularly errands and shopping.
-Now with more time than money, I started to do these tasks myself.
+For the years prior to the layoff, I had hired out things I didn’t want to do myself, particularly errands and shopping.
+With more time than money, I started to do these tasks myself.
 I found that by doing the grocery shopping myself, not only did I save the service charges and delivery fee, but our grocery bills went way down, simply because I was able to adjust ingredients as I was shopping.
 For example, I routinely bought jarred pizza sauce for $1.79.
 I substituted tomato sauce at $0.28 a can, and used spices I had at home.
 Substitutions like that cut our grocery bill down by over $60 a week.

 Cooking At Home